Barry Upton

-Barry John Upton (born 25 February 1954) is an English singer, songwriter, arranger, musician and producer of various musical genres, including pop, rock and electronic dance.
-He is also an audio engineer and stage performer, having appeared around the world in various capacities.
-He now lives in Pattaya, Thailand, where he continues writing, producing and performing music.
-In addition, he is the executive producer for radio & TV at Pattaya People Media Group and has been presenting the morning show on 96FM Radio since 2010.
+Barry John Upton (born 25 February 1954) is an English singer, songwriter, arranger, musician and producer of pop, rock and electronic dance.

+He lives in Pattaya, Thailand, where he is the executive producer for radio & TV at Pattaya People Media Group and has been presenting the morning show on 96FM Radio since 2010.

 Career

-In the early 1980s, Upton was a member of Brotherhood of Man, appearing in concert with them internationally.
+In the early 1980s, Upton was a member of Brotherhood of Man, appearing in concert with them.
 Although not a member of the band at the time of their win at the Eurovision Song Contest, he was their musical arranger and co-wrote much of their material during his time with them in 1982-1984.
-In 1997 he created the million selling pop band, Steps.
+In 1997, he co-created the pop band, Steps with Steve Crosby.

 His writing and/or production credits include: